 When a diversion is made to CMI, the airport management must be notified via CFR.
-Upon notification and evaluation of the situation the Airport Manager, or designee, will monitor/coordinate resources based on need and establish a command center in the Airport Administration Office located in the terminal.
+Upon notification and evaluation of the situation the Airport Director, or designee, will monitor/coordinate resources based on need and establish a command center in the Airport Administration Office located in the terminal, if required.
 The command center will be manned by airport staff and representatives of the airline, FBO, FAA, Police, CBP, etc. as needed/required.
 The command center will be the clearing house and decision-making location for dealing with issues that arise from the diversions.

-Short term diversion: History at Willard Airport has shown that diversion over the last 10 years are usually short term, only deal with 2-3 aircraft and do not require deplaning the passengers to meet the imposed time restriction.
+Short term diversion: History at Willard Airport has shown that diversion over the last 15 years are usually short term, only deal with 2-3 aircraft and do not require deplaning the passengers to meet the imposed time restriction.
 In the event the pilot decides to deplane the aircraft, the passengers are accommodated in the departure lounge.
-American Eagle (AE) flights are handled by their representatives.
-Non-AE flights are handled by Flightstar.
+American Airlines (AA) and United Airlines (UA) flights are handled by their representatives.
+All other flights are handled by Flightstar.

-Excessive Tarmac Delays Plan: When diverted aircraft arrive, AE aircraft will be directed to the terminal and non-AE aircraft directed to the Flightstar ramp.
+Excessive Tarmac Delays Plan: When diverted aircraft arrive, AA and UA aircraft will be directed to the terminal and all other aircraft directed to the Flightstar ramp.
 Upon shut down, the flight handler will ask the pilot for information as to the status of the flight and relay this information to airport management.
 If the flight is “international,” CBP will be notified.
 Periodic checks will be made with the pilot to obtain the flight status and that information will be passed along to airport management.

 If it appears the tarmac delay will exceed the time limit: